 Doubtless Barr & Stroud retained these so as to understand their competition – or even to incorporate Forbes’ ideas in their own products.
 Navel rangefinders became very big business for the Glasgow firm.

 Alas both parties were to be disappointed in the competition to produce smaller devices.
 When the Rangefinder Committee made its recommendation, it was for Marindin’s design.
 Sambrook suggests that Marindin was preferred from the outset, possibly because he had pre-existing inside connections with members of the expert committee.
 Sambrook even suggests that it was widely accepted that Marindin’s design was the least effective of the three.

-Nonetheless, it was the Marindin that went into general use in the British army from 1907 onwards.
-What ever its effectiveness, it was certainly much larger than Forbes’ design, and more than twice as heavy.
+Nonetheless, after a bumpy journey between adoption and active service, it was the Marindin that went into general use in the British army from 1907 onwards.
+Whatever its effectiveness, it was certainly much larger than Forbes’ design, and more than twice as heavy.

 The extant ‘Forbes’ rangefinders are probably all prototypes or demonstration models.
 Despite his disappointment, he was subsequently employed by the Navy, for whom he developed a further navel rangefinder, and a means by which submarines could communicate using converging means of light.
 Both went into service use.

 Sambrook argues that the War Office’s entire approach to this procurement was foolish.
 Barr & Stroud had, by 1900, become genuine players in the precision optics market, despite often struggling to recruit sufficiently skilled workers in Glasgow.
 A strategic approach by the War Office and the Admiralty would have been to work more closely with this firm, fostering its growth with government contracts.
 Instead, the government hoped to encourage competition, but, in this thesis, at the cost of nurturing a real giant of precision optics.